vision-27/vision-27/README.md

 </p>

-Success isn't about learning everything perfectly—it's about shipping fast, iterating based on feedback, and solving problems that matter.
+Success isn't about learning everything perfectly.
+It is about shipping fast, iterating based on feedback, and solving problems that matter.
 I build AI for education equity, healthcare, and disaster response because impact comes first.